kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 ![True Colour Maps](RExam_Images/TrueColourPlots.png)

 > **Interpretation**
 > A True Colour RGB composite stacks red, green and blue bands into a single image for visualization of imagery that gives an intuitive, realistic representation that matches human vision.
-(Red, green and blue light represent that portion of the electromagnetic spectrum visible to the human eye).
-Disturbed areas appear in shades of white; vegetated areas appear in light (meadows/shrublands) to very dark green (conifer forests)
+Red, green and blue light represent that portion of the electromagnetic spectrum visible to the human eye.
+Disturbed areas appear in shades of white; vegetated areas appear in light green (meadows/shrublands) to very dark green (conifer forests).

 Landsat 5 TM Bands (1985 and 2010 imagery), Red = Band 3, Green = Band 2, and Blue = Band 1
 > Landsat 5 True Colour image R code example: